bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 4. Install SSH and FTP
 ==============
-I feel that there is a need to install SSH and FTP so that you could use your remote shell to login into the machine and use your terminal which is more convinent that using the Virtual Machines tty through the Virtual Box's  UI.
+I feel that there is a need to install SSH and FTP so that you could use your remote shell to login into the machine and use your terminal which is more convenient that using the Virtual Machines tty through the Virtual Box's  UI.
 You get a few added comforts like copy - paste stuff into the remote terminal which is not possible directly on VM.

 FTP is for transferring files to and fro ... you can also use SFTP or install FTPD on both HOST and VM's.